-Welcome to the first edition of the Glasgow City Region Economic Quarterly
+Welcome to the first edition of the Glasgow City Region Economic Quarterly.
+These quarterly briefings will explore some of the key issues impacting the economy of Glasgow City Region (GCR).

-Each Quarterly will include a summary of any emerging evidence about the performance of the economy.
+Whilst this is the first issue, and the structure will invariably change over time, the intention is for each Quarterly to include a summary of any emerging evidence about the performance of the economy.
 By inviting experts to provide their insights, each report will also explore a specific topic related to the economy.